Escape from New York: The Official Story of the Film

 Escape From New York The Official Story of the Film is a book by John Walsh published December 14, 2021.
 This is a behind the scenes look at the making of the film Escape from New York from 1981.
-Walsh had previously written Harryhausen: The Lost Movies and Flash Gordon: The Official Story of the Film.

 Overview

 The book's publication was announced in April 2021.
 It was published in December and featured new interviews with cast and crew.

+Reception

 Forbidden Planet TV’s Andrew Sumner, Josh Weiss at Syfy Wire and Variety interviewed Walsh about the book.

-AIPT Comics review of the book summarised it as “a behind-the-scenes book worthy of Brain’s vast library" and a "unique glimpse into the inner workings of a Carpenter classic".
+AIPT Comics’ review of the book summarised it as “a behind-the-scenes book worthy of Brain’s vast library" and a "unique glimpse into the inner workings of a Carpenter classic".